-- the responsible authority must consider what detriment would be caused to a benefiting landowner by the removal or variation, and
+- the responsible authority must consider what detriment would be caused to a benefiting landowner by the removal or variation

 - the limitations on the granting of a permit set out in section 61(4) of the Act apply to an application for removal or variation.

-You’ll need to request an amendment to the schedule to Clause 52.02 of the planning scheme.
+You can to request an amendment to the schedule to clause 52.02 of the planning scheme.